david-gary/onlineStoreTemplate/SRS.md

 ## Glossary

-In this section, you should list any terms that are used in the document that may not be immediately obvious to a naive reader.
-Each group member must supply at least one term.
-Each term should be written in the following format:

 * **Term:** Filter Search
   * **Definition:** the filter search is when a user can input certain things that they are looking for and not looking for (based on price, material, type) and will find items that match the conditions they have set in the search.